• Selling Mineral Rights

 Buying Interest in an Old Well

 Hydrocarbons are finite resources.
 Successful conventional wells generally produce smaller amounts of oil and gas for long periods of time, while horizontal wells produce large amounts of hydrocarbons but only a few years.
 Buying interest in a well that is near the end of its life is risky.
 It may be plugged and abandoned before you get a return on your investment.
-And if your interest terminated with the lease, you no longer have the ability to generate income in the future.
+And if your interest is terminated with the lease, you no longer have the ability to generate income in the future.

 Buying Non-Producing Minerals

 Non-producing minerals have no active oil or gas wells and, therefore, do not generate royalty checks.
-The biggest risk when purchasing non-producing minerals is that a successful well is never drilled, or that they drill a dry hole or marginally successfully well.
+The biggest risk when purchasing non-producing minerals is that a successful well is never drilled or that they drill a dry hole or marginally successful well.
 Even if a successful well is drilled, there are other risks.
 For example, the operator may be unethical, your division orders might be incorrect, or you might have signed a lease that favors the operator (always hire an attorney to negotiate a lease).

 Poor Due Diligence